xuyongzhi/dynamic_pointnet/README.md

 ### Urgent codeing issues to be fixed
 - [ ] The data preparation time cost is too high.
 20 ms each block on NCI.
 Learning is also to slow, 100 ms.
+- [ ] The vertexes with multiple semantic labels are deleted.
+Check this is feasbale.

 ### Model optimization plans
 - [ ] Modify pointnet to dense net architecture